 - Represented major retailer in successful defense against Sarbanes-Oxley whistleblower claim.

-Mr. Gregory also has an active pro bono practice focused on civil litigation against federal and state agencies.
+Matt also has an active pro bono practice focused on civil litigation against federal and state agencies.
 Representative matters include:

 - Litigated successful constitutional challenge to Mississippi’s application of licensing requirements for cosmetologists to makeup artists.